 Generally, the longer the password, the harder it is to crack, since the number of possibilities increases substantially with each new character added.
-A password with just one letter can be guessed in no more than 24 attempts.
-A 15-character password (without even numbers or special characters) has 1,677,259,342,285,730,000,000 possibilities.1
+If you know that a password consists of a single lowercase letter, it would take no more than 26 attempts to hit on the correct one.
+Any string of letters that form a single word is also relatively easy to hack — a nine-character all-lowercase English word can be guessed in about a million tries.
+But a 15-character password of lowercase letters that do not form a single word (without even numbers or special characters) has 1,677,259,342,285,730,000,000 possibilities.1

 Using any sort of personal information (birthday, middle name, numbers in your address — even an old one) is unwise, since cyber criminals might already have access to that information through social media or other means.
-But if you make it part of a longer, more complex password, it can work.
-One example might be “Ienteredtheworldon5/2/1971.”
+But if you make it part of a longer, more complex password, that can be more secure.”

 If one account is accessed, you risk having your others compromised as well.
 It’s essential to have a different password for each account you create.
 At a minimum, you should always use unique passwords for your banking and investment accounts.
-And keep in mind that two is better than one: Use multifactor authentication — which requires two or more types of ID— whenever possible.
+And keep in mind that two is better than one: Use multifactor authentication — which requires two or more types of verification — whenever possible.

 Are password manager apps worth considering?